freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-32.md

 ## Description
 <section id='description'>

-Now you will add a web form.
+Now you will add a web form to collect information from users.

 After the `Cat Form` heading, add a `form` element.